-Editor’s note: With global migration on the rise and cultural polarization increasing, there is a pressing need for peace among neighbors and nations.
-In this six-part series, “Lutheran legacy of peacemaking,” we’ll explore Lutheran contributions to the Christian tradition of peacemaking.
-The series will culminate in the September issue in conjunction with the International Day of Peace (Sept.
-21).
+Editor’s note: This article originally ran April 2, 2018.
+With global migration on the rise and cultural polarization increasing, there is a pressing need for peace among neighbors and nations.
+In the six-part series “Lutheran legacy of peacemaking” we explored Lutheran contributions to the Christian tradition of peacemaking.
+This series culminated in the September 2018 issue in conjunction with the International Day of Peace, Sept.
+21.

 Lutherans have a complex history with regard to peace and conflict.
 German theologian Dietrich Bonhoeffer, Liberian activist Leymah Gbowee and Martin Luther reflect the paradox found in our church’s legacy of peacemaking.
 Today, as a global communion of 145 churches in the Lutheran World Federation, we journey toward peace, unity and healing together.
 We do so as a communion focused on naming the truths of our past while working toward open dialogue with those whom we find both differences and commonalities.
 Our journey as Lutherans in the 21st century is one of ecumenical and interfaith exchange and understanding.

 A biblical basis for peacemaking

 Just as Luther sought to frame inquiry through the lens of Scripture, we, too, must study how peacemaking is rooted in the word of God as we survey its role in church and society.